TopQuadrant/shacl/process.md

 Note from 1.0.1: this happened automatically.
 The rules ran as part of `release:perform`.

+The release artifacts end up in "Repositories -> Releases -> org.topbraid".

 ### Clearup

 Check where any intermediate files are left over.